gvwilson/sensibleadventures/bookster/bookster.md

 could have seen the soldiers with their own eyes.

-And soldiers they clearly were, on the road that wound up the steep hills standing guard behind the town, real soldiers with polished steel helmets on their heads, heavy packs on their backs, and swords at their sides.
+And soldiers they clearly were, on the road that wound up the steep hills behind the town, real soldiers with polished steel helmets on their heads, heavy packs on their backs, and swords at their sides.
 Some had their shoulders against the rear ends of carts, while others bawled silently at heavy-laden mules, but most just marched.

 The captain passed his hand over the window again.
 There were more carts further up the mountain, heavier ones, with four wheels instead of two, piled high with furniture, chickens in coops, children, a very pregnant woman, an elderly couple dressed in the same gray wool as everyone else.
-As the image swept by, Erileine saw one boy, as pale-skinned as a Ruudian, jump up and point toward town.
+As the image swept by, Erileine saw one boy, pale-skinned like a Ruudian, jump up and point toward the town below.
 The old man sitting beside him on the cart's plank seat turned to look back at the houses the mountain was about to crush.  *I hope you're as frightened as we are,* Erileine thought grimly.

 "Come on, where is it?" the captain growled.
 Another pass, another scene.
 The gray tower they had seen the day before was now an